Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 Appraiser licenses and certificates, Certified Assessor licenses and Appraisal Management Company registrations expire on October 31 of odd years (e.g., 2015, 2017).

-Several weeks before the expiration date, a renewal notice will be mailed to the address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit/debit card to pay your renewal fee.

-After the renewal, a percentage of licensees and certificate holders will be randomly selected for audit of their CE.
+After the renewal, a percentage of licensees and certificate holders are randomly selected for audit of their CE.

-Please keep the contact information for the controlling person up-to-date so that notices we send will reach the business.
+It is important to keep the email address for the controlling person up-to-date so that the email renewal notices we send will reach the business.